 RH-ISAC Member Code of Conduct

-To ensure the best possible experience for all members, we have established some basic guidelines for participation.
 By joining and using these platforms, you agree that you have read and will follow these rules and guidelines.
-Please take a moment to acquaint yourself with this Code of Conduct.
 If you have questions, please contact email@example.com.

-Please do not talk about the RH-ISAC member sharing platforms in public.
-These are private, TLP-AMBER., invitation-only channels.
+Please do not talk about the RH-ISAC member-sharing platforms in public.
+These are private, TLP-AMBER+STRICT, invitation-only channels.
 Please do not discuss any conversations you have participated in or read in public or with people who are not members.
-Recipients may only share TLP-AMBER. information with employees in their own organization, and with select business partners who need the information to protect themselves or prevent further harm.
+Recipients may only share TLP-AMBER+STRICT information with employees in their own organization, and with select business partners who need the information to protect themselves or prevent further harm.
 Sources are at liberty to specify additional intended limits of the sharing – and these must be adhered to.
 Keeping the existence of these platforms private makes it more difficult for bad actors to triangulate their targets' social footprints.

 If you wish to credential an additional member of your team or nominate another company for membership, please contact firstname.lastname@example.org before you speak to the person you wish to invite.